livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 You can map each item of each line in *pText* to a particular key in an array (and thus a table column) by passing in true for *pFirstLineContainsHeaders*.
-If true then the data grid will extract the first line of *pText* and use the values for the internal key/column names.
+If true then the data grid will extract the first line of *pText* and match the values for existing internal key/column names.
 The default value for *pFirstLineContainsHeaders* is false.

 If you set the dgText of a **data grid table** then all data will be imported and assigned to the appropriate column depending on the value of *pFirstLineContainsHeaders*.
 Normally you should set this property to true and provide the header that maps each item of each line to a specific column.

-Note that if *pFirstLineContainsHeaders* is true then the columns must already exist in your data grid table in order to be displayed.
+>Note that if *pFirstLineContainsHeaders* is true then the named columns
+>must already exist in your data grid table in order to be displayed.
+Setting
+>*pFirstLineContainsHeaders* to true does not create the headers for you.

 If *pFirstLineContainsHeaders* is false then the columns property of the data grid is used for mapping.
 For example, the first item of a line of